Understanding the Differences Between Banks and Credit Unions

 However, if you’re more concerned with personalized, one-on-one service, you will likely enjoy doing business with a credit union.
 They take pride in offering their members the top-notch customer service experience that can be missing when dealing with big banks.

-And if you’re all about convenience and don’t mind minimal service, an online-only bank might be just what you’re looking for.
+And if you’re all about convenience and don’t mind minimal service, an online-only bank might be right for you.

 Making the choice.